-Scholarships, established by a bequest from the Masons, are awarded in honor of Charles and Hilda, members of All Souls Unitarian Church in Washington D.C. who were leaders in civil rights, social justice work, grass-roots education, black empowerment, and more.
+Scholarships, established by a bequest from the Masons, are awarded in honor of Charles and Hilda, members of All Souls Unitarian Church in Washington D.C. who were leaders in civil rights, social justice work, grass roots education, black washington D.C. who were leaders in civil rights, social justice work, grass-roots education, black empowerment, and more.
 Hilda Mason served as a trustee of Starr King School and was renowned for her bold leadership as a member of the City Council for the District of Columbia.

 The Gordon and Phyllis McKeeman Tuition Scholarship was established in 2002 for a student with a particular interest in Universalism who plans to enter parish ministry.
-The

-Rev. McKeeman served churches in Ohio and Massachusetts, then served as President of Starr King from 1983-88.
+The Rev. McKeeman served churches in Ohio and Massachusetts, then served as President of Starr King from 1983-88.
 Phyllis McKeeman has been active in UU church life and leadership for decades.